1Regina/Rocket_Academy/Bootcamp/module3/README.md

     1. define the [how they belong](https://github.com/1Regina/Rocket_Academy/blob/321478bb181f32aa8c559ff397488f3b9cb15624/Bootcamp/module4/4POCE1_Sequelize_Travel/db/models/index.model.mjs#L34)
     2. define the [is it one to many or many to many](https://github.com/1Regina/Rocket_Academy/blob/321478bb181f32aa8c559ff397488f3b9cb15624/Bootcamp/module4/4POCE1_Sequelize_Travel/db/models/index.model.mjs#L36)
     3. Specify the column and how it functions as a [foreign key](https://github.com/1Regina/Rocket_Academy/blob/321478bb181f32aa8c559ff397488f3b9cb15624/Bootcamp/module4/4POCE1_Sequelize_Travel/db/models/attraction.mjs#L28)

-##QUESTION!
-1. Sample Model Index File (models/index.mjs) is it to allow us to a shot do many models or no -- the actions still need to be done via separate files "create.mjs" and "where.mjs"

 ### 5. Use Sequelize in App Logic
 1. Use an app file (create.mjs) to do what action you want done to the db -- create e.g create.mjs.
 Test with `node create.mjs milk`
     ```